Back to Blog

 How do you execute an AML program?
 Well, the easy way to make everyone apply for a loan or a bank account by coming into the lobby.
 And even that’s no guarantee.
 But in this age, people increasingly apply for accounts online, even on their itty-bitty phone screens.
 But whether an application is performed digitally or in person, you still need to bounce their identity, real or otherwise, off your sources.
 In our case, we have three tiers of watchlist (WL!), examining adverse media, Politically Exposed Persons, sanctions and enforcement lists from around the globe.

-The data we reference is regulated for GLBA and DPPA, and supports compliance with the US Patriot Act, OFAC, and the EU Money Laundering Directive.
+The data we reference is regulated for GLBA and DPPA, and supports compliance with the US PATRIOT Act, OFAC, and the EU Money Laundering Directive.
 We can even tell if you’ve ever hijacked a plane.
 You may not have realized, this can keep you from getting a loan.
 I know, it’s crazy, right?

 So this is how we defend against people who’ve been known to do bad stuff.
 But how about the people we aren’t sure about yet?